Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-instances.rst

 instance, referred to as *receive functions*.

-Just like with init functions, receive functions are triggered using transactions, which contain some amount of GTU for the contract and an argument to the function in the form of bytes.
+Just like with init functions, receive functions are triggered using transactions, which contain some amount of CCD for the contract and an argument to the function in the form of bytes.

 To summarize, a transaction for smart-contract interaction includes: